Header ImageHeader Image

 Reflection

-2. Which of the assessments below reflects the performance assessment model advocated by the NAEP graphic?
+2. Which of the assessments below reflects the integrated performance assessment model advocated by the NAEP graphic?

 1. Students will complete a multiple choice test about the short story they read.